 - Underestimating Nature – Contrary to what Hollywood would have a person believe, nature is not a forgiving place.
 Without the proper respect and caution, the great outdoors will take a life.

-- Thinking Bears are the Only Threat – Yes, bears and other large wildlife are capable of turning a fun hike into a life-or-death situation.
+- Thinking Bears are the Only Threat – Yes, bears and other large wildlife can turn a fun hike into a life-or-death situation.
 While there is a chance of falling victim to a bear or cougar, drowning and falling are far more common incidents that take hikers’ lives.

 - Choosing the Wrong Shoes – Hiking is hard on the body, especially the feet.
-This is why choosing the right footwear is absolutely essential.
-Developing blisters, corns, bunions or heel spurs thanks to a bad pair of shoes or boots will leave anyone vulnerable.
+This is why choosing the proper footwear is absolutely essential.
+Developing blisters, corns, bunions, or heel spurs, thanks to a bad pair of shoes or boots, will leave anyone vulnerable.

-- Ignoring the Weather – Before leaving for a hike, it is absolutely vital to check the weather forecast first.
-A beautiful, sunny day can turn into a torrential downpour in a flash, leaving hikers caught in it in a survival situation.
+- Ignoring the Weather – Before leaving for a hike, checking the weather forecast first is vital.
+A beautiful, sunny day can turn into a torrential downpour in a flash, leaving hikers caught in a survival situation.
 Hypothermia caused by rain can be life-threatening.